MicrosoftDocs/Devices-docs/surface-hub/surface-hub-3-get-started.md

 ## Licensing

-New Surface Hub 3 devices, Surface Hub 3 Compute Cartridges, and Surface Hub 2S devices software-migrated to the MTR-W platform, all come with a Windows 11 IoT Enterprise license,  and you'll also need
+New Surface Hub 3 devices, Surface Hub 3 Compute Cartridges, and Surface Hub 2S devices software-migrated to the Teams Rooms on Windows platform, all come with a Windows 11 IoT Enterprise license,  and you'll also need
 a [Teams Rooms](/microsoftteams/rooms/rooms-licensing) license.
 A Teams Rooms Pro license is recommended for advanced features like remote device management, conditional access policies, and detailed device analytics.
 To learn more, see [Microsoft Teams Rooms licenses](/microsoftteams/rooms/rooms-licensing#teams-rooms-license-service-plan-comparison).

 ## Next steps